 I’m currently working on supergaphic designs for cafe precincts on the lower North Shore and Sydney city.

-Many cities around the world are incorporating colour supergraphics into cafe precincts and the broader urban landscape.
+Many cities around the world are incorporating colour supergraphics and urban public art into cafe precincts and the broader urban landscape.
 Supergraphics and murals are a way of transforming and revitalising the built environment, and they encourage engagement and interaction in areas that need transformation or in specific-use areas such as cafe precincts and plazas.

 A new and unique approach to urban design, colour supergaphics have recently appeared in locations as diverse as New York city, Copenhagen and Kalgoorlie.

 In the Garment District, New York, a supergraphic weaves its way along two car-free blocks on Broadway between 36th Street and 39th Street (2017).
 It delineates a new ‘Urban Garden’ plaza that features cafes, planters, street furniture open to pedestrians only.
 The interwoven pattern represents the rich tapestry of people, businesses and history of the garment district in NYC.
 The Garment District Alliance @garmentdistrictnyc commissioned the mural as part of an initiative to revitalize the district and it was designed and painted by Steed Taylor @steed_taylor Image credit: @etchingsofnyc This image shows the supergraphic work in progress.